KxSystems/docs/docs/kb/partition.md

 ## Table counts

-For partitioned databases, q caches the count for a table, and this count cannot be updated from within a `reval` expression or from a slave thread.
+For partitioned databases, q caches the count for a table, and this count cannot be updated from within a `reval` expression or from a secondary thread.

 !!! tip "To avoid `noupdate` errors on queries on partitioned tables, put `count table` in your startup script."